Back to Home Page

 In this article to the newspaper, Leo Tolstoy included the text of a letter he received from Vassily Potapoff, a representative of the desperate Doukhobors in Georgian exile.
 His letter confirms that the dowager did in fact visit the Caucasus to see her son, but more specifically, at “Abostooman”, a small mountain resort then called Abastuman or now Abastumani, in the summer of 1897, and that she accepted a petition from Vassily himself on behalf of the Doukhobors, and delivered it to the senate.
 According to this same letter, Vassily was afterwards directed to Signakhi and later to the office of the Governor General (Viceroy), Golitsyn, at Tiflis, to collect a response.

 As for Vassily Potapoff, we would have no reason to doubt his claim in his letter that he was the sole petitioner to have approached the dowager in person.
 Various other letters of his to the Tolstoyans and English Quakers reveal him as an intelligent, literate and dedicated spokesman for the Doukhobors.
 Excerpts of two of these letters appear in V. Tchertkoff's book, Christian Martyrdom in Russia, with one reference suggesting that he was an exile from the Signaki region, enumerating various statistics documenting the sad state of affairs among those exiles.
 His name also appears on a number of letters written to the Society of Friends, expressing his gratitude for their assistance with the Cyprus emigration.
 There is at least one available photograph of what may be our Vassily Andrevitch Potapoff taken a year or two later, which appears in the BC provincial archives.
-Permission to emigrate granted, he is seen below, claimed to be on board the S.S.
-Lake Huron, as the ship departs from Batum with other immigrants on their way to Canada.
+Permission to emigrate granted, he is seen below, on board the S.S.
+Lake Superior in 1899, as the ship departs from Larnaca (Cyprus) along with other immigrants on their way to Quebec, Canada.
 And there is also a record confirming his arrival and settlement in Canada, in which his name appears on a letterhead as a manager of the Trading Store of the Doukhobor Society in 1907, in Verigin Sask. selling "Dry Goods, Hardware, Groceries and Crockery, Etc. Wholesale and Retail."

 As it turns out, apart from Vassily’s reference to “Abostooman”, there is no actual record of Maria Feodorovna meeting there with the Doukhobors, nor an explanation as to how these marginalized and isolated exiles could have possibly known that she was to be there precisely at that time, and potentially willing to accept such a petition?
 It is quite unlikely that such an encounter could have simply happened by chance.
 Without hard evidence and boots on the ground to search or access actual archival records, we can only speculate about the full circumstances surrounding this significant event.
 There is online evidence, however, with additional information about Abastuman and the true purpose of Maria Feodorovna's visit there to see her son, which in reality had liitle to do with Doukhobors.
 To appreciate the wider context of the visit, and better understand the willingness of the dowager to assist the Doukhobors, we would need to learn a little more about the Romanov imperial family and their circumstances at that moment in time.